Hotmoka/hotmoka/tutorial/Takamaka.md

 The `true` flag at the end means that this class path includes the dependencies of `family`.
 If you look at the code above, where `family` was defined, you see that this means that the class path will include also the dependency `io-takamaka-code-1.0.jar`.
-If `false` would be used instead, the class path would only include the classes in `family.jar`, which would be a problem when we will use, very soon, some support classes that Takamaka provides, in `io-takamaka-code-1.0.jar`, to simplify the life of developers.
+If `false` would be used instead, the class path would only include the classes in `family-0.0.1-SNAPSHOT.jar`, which would be a problem when we will use, very soon, some support classes that Takamaka provides, in `io-takamaka-code-1.0.jar`, to simplify the life of developers.

 Clarified which class path to use, let us trigger a transaction that runs the constructor and adds the brand